obafema/dareyio-pbl/Project19.md

 ![image](https://user-images.githubusercontent.com/87030990/179395286-88b97cd6-9380-4d74-ae33-a12c51d348ef.png)
 ![image](https://user-images.githubusercontent.com/87030990/179395301-efeadb52-a97d-4fc0-b4b2-f2185256b204.png)

 #### Step 5: Verify that the resources are properly configured

-After configuring our resources, we **ssh** to each of the resources configured using ansible-playbook to confirm that the resources were correctly configured and make neccessary adjustment if need be
+After configuring our resources, we **ssh** to each resource configured to confirm that the resources were correctly configured and make neccessary adjustment if need be

 Logon to the bastion server in order to access nginx and the webservers for confirmtion of status and configuration